RoboStream: Weaving Spatio-Temporal Reasoning with Memory in Vision-Language Models for Robotics: Experiments

 \subsection{Simulation Long-Horizon Task Evaluation on RLBench}

-{\textbf{Tasks and Evaluations.}}~ To assess long-horizon manipulation capabilities, we introduce 8 complex tasks within RLBench~\cite{james2020rlbench} (Tab.~\ref{tab:full_vertical_compact}), constructed by extending and reconfiguring native assets.
+{\textbf{Tasks and Evaluation.}}~ To assess long-horizon manipulation capabilities, we introduce 8 complex tasks within RLBench~\cite{james2020rlbench} (Tab.~\ref{tab:full_vertical_compact}), constructed by extending and reconfiguring native assets.
 Each method is evaluated over 25 episodes per task using different random seeds.
 Following Sec.~\ref{sec:setup}, tasks are categorized by guidance modality.
 Five goal-image-guided tasks require visually complex target configurations, including Bridge Between Towers, Place Blocks in Two Containers, Place Blocks in Two Cont.
 (Hard), and Stack Three/Five Colors.
 Three text-guided tasks stress-test action ordering, restoration, and object permanence under occlusion, including Cover Top/Bottom Block with Box and Unstack then Stack Four Colors.
 Detailed setups are provided in the Appendix.

 {\textbf{Results.}}~ As shown in Tab.~\ref{tab:full_vertical_compact}, RoboStream consistently outperforms both SoFar~\cite{qisofar} and VoxPoser~\cite{huang2023voxposer} across these long-horizon scenarios.
 Notably, our framework demonstrates a strong scaling effect, with performance increasing alongside model capacity to reach a 90.5\% average success rate on RoboStream-235B without additional training, as larger capacity provides the reasoning depth necessary to maintain logical consistency over extended action sequences.
 However, scaling the VLM alone is not a panacea for long-horizon stability.
 Even our smallest variant, RoboStream-8B, substantially exceeds much larger baselines, demonstrating that spatio-temporal reasoning and structured memory are more critical for physical consistency than simply increasing parameter scale.
+We further compare against memory-augmented approaches SAM2Act~\cite{fang2025sam2act} and MemoryVLA~\cite{shi2026memoryvla} on four RLBench long-horizon cases; RoboStream outperforms them across all model scales, as detailed in \cref{sec:appendix_memory_baselines}.